 Becoming the Mask: Akuha, Moka's eldest sister, intentionally angled herself to go live with the Shuzen family so she could get close to Moka's mother and kill her as part of her attempts to become a Shinso.
 However, over time she found herself genuinely starting to care for her little sister Moka and admits that she held off on the attempt far longer than she meant to as a result of these feelings.
 Subverted in the end, unfortunately, as the mask proves not quite enough to overcome her drive for power...

 Berserk Button: You wouldn't want to wound Tsukune in front of the girls.
 Seriously.
-It can even make Inner Moka bypass the control of her rosary in the anime.
+In the anime, an attack on Tsukune from behind made Inner Moka bypass the control of her rosary on her own.

 Inner Moka also hates to be touched, even by Tsukune.